 Results depend on how many people are competing for your main keywords, how your site compares to high ranking sites in terms of SEO, how regularly you’re updating your content, which sites are linking to you and the age of your site.
 Remember as well that SEO is a continuous process that never stops.
 Keep tweaking your site, monitoring your results, your competitors and your web stats.

 4. Can we rank for a huge list of keywords?

 Ultimately, unless you’re Amazon, there are only so many keywords that you can initially optimize your website for.
 As your site grows, you’ll no doubt develop more of a long tail of keywords which you’ll get ranked for.
 However, initially it’s worth determining your main 10-16 keywords and go after these.

 Your main keywords are the most popular and profitable ones.
 If you run a web site on fly fishing in Scotland make sure your website title, homepage heading, main image alt tag and page content all make mention of this.

 Use a keyword tool to find the most searched for versions of the keywords you choose.

 5. How much does SEO cost?

 How much does a car cost, or a house?

-It all comes down to the size of your site, the positions you wish to achieve, the number of keywords you need to rank for, the competition for those keywords, the search engines you’re targeting and in which countries.
+It all comes down to the size of your site, the positions you wish to achieve, the number of keywords you need to rank for, the competition for those keywords, the search engines you’re targeting and in which countries – in other words, your SEO strategy.
 Then of course, no search engine company charges the same.